Gluten free cube steaks in gravy. Easily paleo, keto, and Whole30 compliant, and all done in the speed and convenience of your Instant Pot!

 - 1 cups beef broth or more if you like extra gravy

-Preheat the oven to 350 degrees.
-(Instant Pot direction follow)
+- Preheat the oven to 350 degrees. ( directions follow)

 INSTANT POT DIRECTIONS

-INSTANT POT?
-Use the saute button to brown the coated steaks, I use a pan too so as not to crowd the pan and save time.
+- Use the sauté button (on high setting) to brown the coated steaks, I use a pan too so as not to crowd the pan and save time.

-Pour in the beef broth.
+- Pour in the beef broth.
 Lock lid.
-Set to 'manual' for 15 minutes.
+Set to 'manual' high pressure for 15 minutes.
 Quick release pressure, remove lid.